 Flexibility and creativity with asset division can expedite the divorce process, leaving both parties less polarized.
 You have a right to a certain portion of the marital assets and property.
 The best thing you can do is work with trusted professionals and educate yourself.

-Even if you and your spouse are on good terms, selecting a reputable, experienced mediator is essential to “set the tone” for cooperation.
-Complex issues require careful consideration, consulting expert advice and asking judicious questions.
-As you determine next steps, follow Washington State Community Property Laws, while preserving civility, respect and kindness.
+Even if you and your spouse are on good terms, selecting a reputable, experienced mediator is essential to “set the tone” for cooperative discussions.
+Complex issues require careful consideration, consulting expert advice, and asking judicious questions.
+As you determine next steps, consider Washington State Community Property Laws, while preserving civility, respect and kindness.
 Our leadership, wisdom, and holistic process empowers both parties and sets you up for success.

 Your Trusted Partner